Integrated Online Monitoring and Adaptation of Process Model Predictive Controllers: Online Monitoring and Adaptation

 \subsection{High-Level Flow}

-We now propose a scheme, presented in Algorithm \ref{alg:scheme}, that uses the performance-based controller adaption \eqref{eq:adaption-update} as a primary response to loss of acceptability, and a traditional sysID approach as a fallback mechanism.
-The feature vector $z_{k,k^\prime}$ is observed continuously from the closed-loop system.
-If the statistical distance \eqref{eq:monitoring-acceptability} indicates that $\theta \notin \Theta$, the performance-based learning phase \eqref{eq:adaption-update} is triggered.
-If the application of \eqref{eq:adaption-update} does not succeed in shifting $\theta$ to $\Theta$, i.e., $T^2$ remains larger than $\alpha$, a sysID update of the model parameters $\tilde{\theta}$ is performed, with the additional parameter $\hat{\theta}$ reset to zero.
+We now propose a scheme, presented in Algorithm \ref{alg:scheme}, that uses the performance-based controller adaptation \eqref{eq:adaptation-update} as a primary response to loss of acceptability, and a traditional sysID approach as a fallback mechanism.
+The feature vector $z_{k,k^\prime}$ is observed continuously and, if \eqref{eq:monitoring-acceptability} indicates $\theta \notin \Theta$, the performance-based learning phase \eqref{eq:adaptation-update} is triggered; if this fails to shift $\theta$ to $\Theta$, i.e., $T^2$ remains larger than $\alpha$, a sysID update of $\tilde{\theta}$ is performed, with $\hat{\theta}$ reset to zero.

-This scheme is motivated by the attitude that, for model-based control of complex process systems, sysID is, in general, the most robust approach to restoring performance.
-However, sysID may require a significant disturbance of, or even temporary disconnection of, the system in order to generate highly exciting data, and is therefore not desirable as a response to slight, and potentially frequent, degradation of control performance.
-In contrast, performance-based learning can restore the acceptability of the controller quickly online, leveraging the additional degrees of freedom in \eqref{eq:adaption-mpc}.

-We note that the use of performance-based learning using a triggering mechanism is in contrast to typical application \cite{gros_data-driven_2020, sorourifar2021data}, where the adaption typically happens continuously until convergence.
-Here, in contrast, the adaption is triggered on and off with the goal of maintaining $\theta \in \Theta$.
+This scheme is motivated by the attitude that sysID is, in general, the most robust approach to restoring performance, but may require significant disturbance, or even temporary disconnection, of the system to generate highly exciting data, and is thus undesirable as a response to slight, and potentially frequent, degradation.
+In contrast, performance-based learning can restore acceptability quickly online, leveraging the additional degrees of freedom in \eqref{eq:adaptation-mpc}.
+Note that this triggered use of performance-based learning contrasts with its typical continuous application \cite{gros_data-driven_2020, sorourifar2021data}, here being switched on and off to maintain $\theta \in \Theta$.

-\begin{remark} While, for simplicity, Algorithm \ref{alg:scheme} transitions to adaption immediately upon the acceptability threshold being breached, it may be desirable, in practice, to monitor for persistent breaching of this threshold before triggering adaption.
-Likewise, the same holds for transitioning out of adaption. \end{remark}
+\begin{remark} While, for simplicity, Algorithm \ref{alg:scheme} transitions to adaptation immediately upon the acceptability threshold being breached, it may be desirable, in practice, to monitor for persistent breaching of this threshold before triggering adaptation.
+Likewise, the same holds for transitioning out of adaptation or deploying sysID. \end{remark}